Nevada-Way/ngbase-pwa-fb/README.md

 ### chp-03-ngxbuild-secret

-This chapter focuses on managing secret values using ngx-build, this is only relavent in the development local machine, when deploying in netlify ngx-env/build doesnt exist there.
+This chapter focuses on managing secret values using @ngx-env/build.
-Hosting servers use their own tools and secret values are defined in the hosting service's UI.
+It's job is to inject, during the build process, environment variables from the .env files into your Angular application .

+The added value of using it is that we can exclude the secret values from the git repo. they are only on the local machine in .env file and ngx-env/builder will inject them during the build on our local machine.

+The @ngx-env/builder is a tool for building only, it is not part of the final result dist folder, it is not active during the execution of the app.

+It is a dependency in devDependencies, so when hosting on host service (like netlify) the service installs the @ngx-env/builder but oinly to support the creation of the dist folder contents.
+After the build is done nothing from ngx-env/builder will exist in the dist folder.

-This includes :
+This chapter includes :

 - ✔ Installing @ngx-env/build.
-- ✔ In app component used the environment variable to display configuration build target.
+- ✔ We implement the use of .env to set values in the environment files. using import.meta.env to refrencew the values in .env
-- ✔ Updated the angular.json to use @ngx-env as builder.
+- ✔ We updated the angular.json to use @ngx-env as builder, it substitutes the default angular cli builder named : '@angular-devkit/build-angular'
-- ❌WIP: Testing NOW in local http-server and all 3 env (ran build scripts from package.json )
+- ✔ Tested & passed on local machine with http-server, ran all 3 environments.
+- ✔ Tested & passed deploy on netlify.
+Worked well using netlify's own environment variables used as substitute for the .env which is excluded from the git repo.